-All of these activities are designed to help first-year students get to know one another and build connections within and across multiple forms of diversity such as nationality, race, ethnicity, gender, sexual orientation, class, physical ability, and religion.
+All of these programs are designed to help first-year students get to know one another and build connections within and across multiple forms of diversity such as nationality, race, ethnicity, gender, sexual orientation, class, physical ability, and religion.
 If you have a suggestion for an event, please contact the Director for Community and Diversity Programs.

-Beyond the Freshman Dean’s Office, a variety of offices at Harvard support students as they contemplate and engage in the rich diversity of the College community.
+Beyond the Dean of Students Office, a variety of offices at Harvard support students as they contemplate and engage in the rich diversity of the College community.
 For instance, the Harvard College Women’s Center and Office of BGLTQ Student Life focus on issues of gender and sexuality, while the Harvard Foundation for Intercultural and Race Relations promotes dialogue and understanding around race and ethnicity.
 The Director of Diversity and Inclusion Programs supports all student communities, including first generation and undocumented students.The Harvard Chaplains, located in Memorial Church, support the diverse religious life at Harvard, and the Accessible Education Office provides academic, extracurricular, and housing accommodations to students with disabilities.